smaliyu/NaijaOffens/README.md

 ## Lexicon
 At the outset of the NaijaHate project, we curated hate speech lexicons for each of the major Nigerian languages.
 These lexicons played a crucial role in our data collection process, particularly in the collection of tweets in all the languages.
-The lexicons are comprehensive and tailored to the linguistic nuances of each language, ensuring effective identification of hate speech.
+The lexicons are comprehensive and tailored to the linguistic nuances of each language, ensuring effective identification of offensive and hate speech.

 You can access the lexicons for all the languages in the [Lexicons folder](https://github.com/smaliyu/NaijaHate/blob/main/Data%20Sampling%20strategy_.pdf).

 ## Research Paper

-We have successfully published a paper titled "xxxx" that details the methodologies, findings, and implications of our project.
+We have successfully published a paper titled "" that details the methodologies, findings, and implications of our project.
 This paper serves as a cornerstone in our efforts to understand and combat online hate speech in Nigerian languages.
 Link to the published paper: [Published Paper](<link-to-published-paper>)

 We are also excited to announce that we are currently working on a second paper titled "xx", which aims to build upon our initial findings and explore new dimensions of hate speech detection.